Interpreting Certificate and Courses

 Cost & Enrollment Information

 The cost for the course is $460 per credit, or a total of $1380.
-You may register online, by mail or fax, or in person.
+You may register online.

 Registration for spring 2018 course offering start Nov.
 6, 2017.
 If you are a non-degree seeking students, in other words new to UMass and not admitted into a program, you will need to get set up to register in Spire by following the instructions and submitting this form ahead of time.

 Billing information will be sent to your email address.
 Paper bills will not be generated.
 Overdue bills may result in administrative withdrawal and referral to a collection agency, plus collection costs.
 If you have billing questions, email the CPE billing representative, call 413-545-0337 or visit the Office of the Bursar website.